keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2019-02-25|(from 17:00!)The Giacomonday topic with the highest impact factor judged by altmetrics 2019-03-11|[no topic yet, feel encouraged to submit one] 2019-03-25|[no topic yet, feel encouraged to submit one]
+2019-03-11|The use of introgression to prove Foraminifera and Ovis aries are non-sister species 2019-03-25|[no topic yet, feel encouraged to submit one] 2019-04-08|[no topic yet, feel encouraged to submit one] 2019-04-22|[no topic yet, feel encouraged to submit one] 2019-05-06|(last Giacomonday) [no topic yet, feel encouraged to submit one] 2019-05-24|(first KeiVrijdag)

 ## Discussed